 House and Bankruptcy

-You may think your house will have to be sold if you go Bankrupt.
-This is not the case.
-What happens largely depends on the amount of equity you have.
+You may think your house will be sold if you go Bankrupt.
+This is not necessarily the case and will depend on a range of circumstances.

 - What happens to your House if you go Bankrupt?

 - The affect on your House if there is Equity

 - What if you have no Equity in your property?

 - What if your house is owned in joint Names?